 - Management skills

-However, other weaknesses, such as being over-friendly with students, or being impatient in work, sound much better.
-Some employers can actually consider them your strengths…
+Other weaknesses, e.g being over-friendly with students, or impatient in work, are much better.
+Some interviewers may actually consider them your strengths.

 Most importantly, mention your efforts to improve.
 Each of us has some weaknesses–so do you, so do I…

 But the difference between average and exceptional employees is that exceptional people can admit their weaknesses, and they strive to get rid of them.

 - How did you cope with stress you experienced as a teacher (assistant principal)?